Desert grassland whiptail lizard

-The desert grassland whiptail lizard (Aspidoscelis uniparens) is an all-female (this term is misleading, see: The problem with gender.) species of reptiles in North America.
+The desert grassland whiptail lizard (Aspidoscelis uniparens) is an all-female species of reptiles in North America.
 It was formerly placed in the genus Cnemidophorus.
-A common predator of the whiptail lizard is the leopard lizard, that prey on A. uniparens by using ambush and stalk haunting tactics.
+A common predator of the whiptail lizard is the leopard lizard that preys on A. uniparens by using ambush and stalk hunting tactics.
 These reptiles reproduce by parthenogenesis.
 In this process, eggs undergo a chromosome doubling after meiosis, developing into lizards without being fertilized.
 However, ovulation is enhanced by female-female courtship and mating (pseudo-copulation) rituals that resemble the behavior of closely related species that reproduce sexually.